mamure/BAproj/README.md

 I’ve written some notes about WCETT-LB and reviewed some of the comments.
 I’ll begin the implementation section in week 11.
 ## Week 11 (14-20 apr)
+Own notes:
 End of this week have implementation section and background ready-ish

 The results of the test i should be able to look at and discuss: error rate at different loads, throughput, end-to-end delay.
 All at different scales.

 Maybe make my own routing LB algorithm?

+Logbook:
+This week, I focused on writing the implementation section and made further progress on the other parts as well.
+I also examined some test and throughput metrics to evaluate how well the network performs with two different sizes (different numbers of mesh routers)
 ## Week 12 (21-27 apr)
 ## Week 13 (28 apr-4 may)
 ## Week 14 (5-11 may)